-2.1 N-best hypotheses resampling
+A. N-best hypotheses resampling

-The speech signals used in the experiments were taken from the Albayzin corpus, a Spanish continuous speech database, developed by five Spanish universities [8].
-The corpus utterances were spoken by twelve people, six females and six males.
+The speech signals used in the experiments were taken from the Albayzin corpus, a Spanish continuous speech database, developed by five Spanish universities (Moreno et al., 1993).
 In the experiments, we have used 4400 utterances corresponding to the training set in the corpus.
+The corpus utterances were spoken by 88 people, 44 females and 44 males, and its length is about 259 minutes.

-In order to create a standard HMM-based ASR system, we used the Hidden Markov Model Toolkit (HTK) [13].
+In order to create a standard HMM-based ASR system, we used the Hidden Markov Model Toolkit (HTK) (Young et al., 2001).
 The classic Mel-frequency cepstral coefficients (MFCC) parameterisation was calculated using a Hamming windows of 25 ms with a 10 ms frame shift.
-The first 12 MFCCs and the energy plus their first and second derivatives were extracted for phoneme modelling, and a bi-gram language model was generated.
+The first 12 MFCCs and the energy plus their first and second derivatives were extracted.
+Acoustic models for phone-based recognition and a bigram language model were generated.

 Then, we created an N-best list of hypotheses (N = 10) for every training utterance.
-Acoustic segments were extracted from the utterances using the information about the alignments of word hypotheses.
+Acoustic segments were extracted from the utterances using the information about the Viterbi alignments (forced alignment) of word hypotheses.
 For each word in the utterance, the word hypotheses were inserted either in a set called True or in a set called False, depending on the correspondence between the hypotheses and the orthographic transcription of the utterance.
 For example, Figure 1 shows a word lattice for a speech segment where some hypotheses match with the transcription.
-In this example, there are three True hypotheses for the word dime, one False hypothesis for the word grande.
+In this example, there are three True hypotheses for the word dime, one False hypothesis for the word casa and one False hypothesis for the word grande.